legendarycode3/mastering-javaScript-course/README.md

 	NOTE:  Notice the use of this to assign to assign vakues to the object’s properties  based on the values passed to the function. </br>
 	Now you can create an object to be able to call it. </br>
 	const myCar = new Car("Mercedez", "GLK 470", 2024); </br>

+	 NOTE:  This statement creates myCar and assign it to a specified value for its properties. </br>
+	Then the value of myCar.product is the string “Mercedez” ,  myCar.type is the string “GLK 470”,  myCar.generation Year is the integer 2024 </br>

 	✔️ 2 more built-in objects (json, local storage) - objects provided by javascript. <br/>